HubSpot/SlimFast/slimfast-plugin/README.md

 ## Overview ##

-The slimfast-plugin can be used in place of the maven-assembly-plugin or maven-shade-plugin (which are often used to build uber jars).
-In addition, if you configure the maven-jar-plugin in the right way, the resulting jar (although not an uber jar) will still be runnable using plain old `java -jar` (ie, without needing to manually construct the classpath).
+The slimfast-plugin can be used in place of the maven-assembly-plugin or maven-shade-plugin (which are often used to build fat jars).
+In addition, if you configure the maven-jar-plugin in the right way, the resulting jar (although not a fat jar) will still be runnable using plain old `java -jar` (ie, without needing to manually construct the classpath).

 This uses a feature of the JVM which is that if you run a jar which has a `Class-Path` entry in its manifest, then those